 Certificate in Drug Development

-The Drug Development Certificate teaches students the fundamental concepts affecting quality assurance and regulatory affairs that are so critical to the successful operation of the pharmaceutical and related industries.
+The Drug Development Certificate explores fundamental concepts and current issues affecting quality assurance practices and regulatory affairs that are critical to the pharmaceutical, biopharmaceutical, medical devices and related industries.

 Many students start their coursework in RAQA with the Drug Development Certificate, since it enables them to explore the various career options in the pharmaceutical and related industries without committing themselves to the entire Master of Science degree or even a particular field of study.